D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding: Methods

-A simple selection strategy chooses the highest-scoring candidate within each group, ensuring that retained beams originate from distinct parents.
-However, this approach remains agnostic to interactions between candidates across groups and therefore provides only a limited form of diversity.
+While the transversal partition ensures that retained beams originate from distinct parents, a simple selection strategy that chooses the highest-scoring candidate within each group (transversal greedy beam search, or per-group argmax) remains agnostic to interactions between candidates across groups.